Taking Photos of dragonflies and damselflies

 The hole I accidentally put my foot into!

-Photos of dragonflies and damselflies eating their prey are also interesting.
-They are voracious little predators!
-The damselfly below was busy eating a fly for its breakfast at Barnwell Country Park.
+Dragonflies and damselflies are voracious predators.
+They hunt with great skill.
+The damselfly shown below was enjoying a fly for breakfast at Barnwell Country Park.

 Damselfly eating a fly